-Mr Lui’s prime concerns are the lack of a long-term stable income stream for the people of the Torres Strait, continuing poor health outcomes and families struggling to make ends meet.
-He believes two means to address these concerns are to give Indigenous people of the region first preference for jobs, and to direct resources to health services that produce enormously tangible outcomes for the wellbeing of Indigenous people living within the region.
+Mr Lui’s primary concerns are the lack of a long-term stable income stream for the people of the Torres Strait, continuing poor health outcomes and families struggling to make ends meet.
+He believes the two means to address these concerns are to give Indigenous people of the region first preference for jobs, and to direct resources to health services that produce tangible outcomes for the wellbeing of Indigenous people living in the region.

-In his term on the TSRA Board Mr Lui will be working to create wealth for the Torres Strait and its people, through assistance to small business from private consortiums, the Queensland Government and the Australian Government to enable them to become self-sufficient.
+In his term on the TSRA Board, Mr Lui will be working to create wealth for the Torres Strait and its people, through assistance to small businesses from private consortiums, the Queensland Government and the Australian Government, to enable them to become self-sufficient.
 Mr Lui also wants to ensure that all TSRA decisions are transparent and meet the region’s needs and aspirations.

-Mr Abednego is a councillor on the Torres Shire Council, member of the Parents and Citizens Committee of Tagai Secondary Campus and president of TRAWQ Indigenous Corporation.
+Mr Abednego is a councillor on the Torres Shire Council, a member of the Parents and Citizens Committee of Tagai Secondary Campus and President of TRAWQ Indigenous Corporation.
 He also plays a role in the Anglican Church.

-Mr Abednego has considerable experience in board management and administration, and policy development and strategic planning.
+Mr Abednego has considerable experience in board management and administration, policy development and strategic planning.
 Over his career he has been involved in mediation and counselling, court referrals and social justice interagency networking.
-He is currently completing a diploma in counselling.
+He is currently completing a Diploma in Counselling.

 Mr Abednego’s key concerns are land tenure, home ownership, social and alcohol-related issues and funding difficulties.

-Mr Jerry Stephen Jr, an Ugaram Le from Ugar (Stephen Island), was born and educated on Thursday Island.
-Mr Stephen identifies as both Aboriginal and Torres Strait Islander, as his grandfather was traditionally adopted to the Wuthathi Tribe.
+Mr Jerry Stephen Jr, an Ugaram Le from Ugar (Stephen Island), was born and educated on Waiben (Thursday Island).
+He identifies as both Aboriginal and Torres Strait Islander, as his grandfather was traditionally adopted to the Wuthathi Tribe.

-In September 2012 Mr Jerry Stephen was elected to the TSRA Board for the first time.
-During his term, Mr Stephen has worked on and contributed to a number of regional issues, including fisheries, native title, environmental management and regional governance.
+In September 2012 Mr Stephen was elected to the TSRA Board for the first time.
+During the past four years of his term, Mr Stephen has worked on and contributed to a number of regional issues including fisheries, Native Title, environmental management and regional governance.